bioinformatics-ca/MIC_2021/Module6_Metatranscriptomics_Tutorial_Parkinson_lab.md

 <br/><br/>
 ### Step 10.
 Enzyme Function Annotation *** **[DO NOT RUN]**

 To help interpret our metatranscriptomic datasets from a functional perspective, we rely on mapping our data to functional networks such as metabolic pathways and maps of protein complexes.
-Here we will use the KEGG carbohydrate metabolism pathway.
+Here we predict enzyme functions (EC numbers) in our dataset, such that we may later map them to KEGG metabolic pathways.

-MetaPro uses 3 tools to produce its enzyme annotations: [PRIAM](http://priam.prabi.fr/), DIAMOND with the SwissProt Database, and [Detect](https://academic.oup.com/bioinformatics/article-lookup/doi/10.1093/bioinformatics/btq266)
+MetaPro uses three tools to produce its enzyme annotations: [DETECT](https://academic.oup.com/bioinformatics/article-lookup/doi/10.1093/bioinformatics/btq266), [PRIAM](http://priam.prabi.fr/), and DIAMOND.

-We need to match our annotated genes the enzymes in the KEGG pathway.
-To do this, we will use DIAMOND to identify homologs of our genes/proteins from the SWISS-PROT database that have assigned enzyme functions.
-Diamond is a relatively coarse and straight forward way to annotate enzyme function by homology.
-We also use more robust methods for enzymatic function annotation, such as our own probability density based enzyme function annotation tool, DETECT, as well as PRIAM
-MetaPro combines the predictions of all 3 tools to give 2 answers, a lower-confidence set of enzyme predictions, and a higher-confidence set of predictions.
+We use DIAMOND to identify homologs of our genes/proteins in the SWISS-PROT database that have assigned enzyme functions.
+This is a relatively coarse and straightforward way to annotate enzyme function by homology.
+We also use more robust methods for enzymatic function annotation, such as our own probability density-based enzyme function annotation tool, DETECT, and the tool PRIAM.
+MetaPro combines the predictions of all three tools to give two answers, a lower-confidence set of enzyme predictions, and a higher-confidence set of predictions.

-PRIAM is incredibly resource-intensive, and slow to run.
-For the sake of brevity, the results have been provided for this tutorial.
+PRIAM is incredibly resource-intensive and slow to run.
+For the sake of time, pre-computed results have been provided.

 The format of the MetaPro command is: